snail123815/IBL-bioinfomatics-wiki/README.md

 In issues, make a new issue explaining what you want to do.
 If it is simple, just a short title like "complete intro" would be enough.
 Assign this issue to yourself, submit this issue.

-At the right side of the issue you created, you will find "Development" section, create a branch for this issue and checkout locally.
+At the right side of the issue you created, you will find "Development" section, "create a branch" for this issue and checkout locally.

 After making changes to source code (`.md` files), enter `/docs` dir and run `make html`, then open `/docs/build/html/index.html` to see the result.